An embedding formalism for CFTs in general states on curved backgrounds

 In the case of odd $(d+2\Delta)$ one can solve \eqref{boxphi} analytically to arbitrarily high order in $1/\beta$ in Fourier space, and for concreteness we present results for $d=4, \Delta=3/2$.
-We find perfect agreement with \eqref{4dprediction} which determines the following coefficients of the ambient proposal, and thus the thermal OPE coefficients through \eqref{OPEbeta4}--\eqref{OPEbeta8_3},
+We find perfect agreement with \eqref{4dprediction} which determines the following coefficients of the ambient proposal,